-This blog is intended to investigate and understand the performance of extreme robotics for better safety planning for cases as the following news.
+This blog is intended to investigate and understand the performance of extreme robotics for better safety planning for cases in the following news.

 And discuss how inexpensive and capable modern components are with a sub-30 dollar motor.

 The general platform built is in the previous blog, build-notes; the general operation note is in operation-notes.
 Our single-rotor platform with collective pitch has one extra degree of control for precision target diving, compared to fixed-pitch crafts with unplanned displacements, as discussed in the video on the right.
-We build this new extreme robot based on the endurance build but divert 20 grams of the mass for battery toward crash resilience and computing, GPS (5.2g) tracking, higher crash-resistance rotor grips (extra 2.5g), higher resolution HD camera (extra 4.6g), and thicker flexible wires (3.8g extra) for crash resilience, thicker motor construct (1.7g extra), 1 extra power buck convert (0.9g) for 2.5K camera that has extra power requirement, and thicker landing skid (0.8g).
+We build this new extreme robot based on the endurance build but divert 21 grams of the mass from the battery pack toward crash resilience and computing, GPS (5.3g) tracking, thicker flexible wires (3.1g extra) for crash resilience, titanium main shaft (extra 2.7g), higher crash-resistance rotor grips (extra 2.5g), silent (thiner) rotor blades (2.2 g extra), thicker motor construct (1.8g extra), extra power VTX and antenna (1 + 0.6 g extra), soft mounting battery (1g extra) and thicker landing skid (0.8g).
+5.3+3.1+2.7+2.5+2.2+1.8+1.6+1.0+0.8=21g.
+The battery pack is 21 grams lighter 87.2g+2.1g+0.8g-69.1g=21g.
 The build is pictured below; the bill of material follows.

 Blade Linear Velocity And Angular Momentum For Fast Mission Travel